TankaJahari/cyclistic.charliesun/README.md

  - Annual members used classic and electric bikes nearly evenly: 1,816,875 classic bike rides vs. 1,841,059 electric bike rides.

  - Overall, rides with electric bikes were roughly four minutes shorter than classic bike rides.

-For annual members, electric bike rides were only shorter than classic bike rides by about one minute.
-For casual users, electric bike rides .
+ - For annual members, electric bike rides were about one minute shorter than classic bike rides.

+ - For casual users, electric bike rides were shorter by about nine minutes.

 ### Hour of Day